chaos-mesh/website/versioned_docs/version-2.8.4/status-check-in-workflow.md

 title: Status Check in Workflow
 ---

-In Workflow, the status check could execute specified operations on external systems, such as application systems and monitoring systems, to obtain their statuses, and automatically abort the Workflow when it finds the system is unhealthy.
+In Workflow, the status check can execute specified operations on external systems, such as application systems and monitoring systems, to obtain their statuses, and automatically abort the Workflow when it finds the system is unhealthy.
 The concept is similar to `Container Probes` in Kubernetes.
 This article describes how to execute status checks in Workflow using YAML files.

 :::note

-Chaos Mesh does not yet support creating `StatusCheck` nodes on Chaos Dashboard, so you could only create `StatusCheck` nodes using YAML for now.
+Chaos Mesh does not yet support creating `StatusCheck` nodes on Chaos Dashboard, so you can only create `StatusCheck` nodes using YAML for now.

 :::

 ## Status Check type

-Chaos Mesh only support the `HTTP` type to execute a status check.
+Chaos Mesh only supports the `HTTP` type to execute a status check.

-### Define a `HTTP` `StatusCheck` node
+### Define an `HTTP` `StatusCheck` node

 A `StatusCheck` node sends `GET` or `POST` HTTP requests to the specific URL, with custom headers and body, and then determines the result of the request by the conditions in the `criteria` field.